smgallo/dev-tools/github_release_note_helper/README.md

     -O, --github-org (default: )
     GitHub organization to query.
 This value can be specified in the configurationfile or command line.

+    -q, --quiet
+    Do not display progress information, useful when piping output to another program.

     -r, --github-repo (default: )
     GitHub repository to query.
 This value can be specified in the configurationfile or command line.